 If your practice closes because of a fire and you're unable to practice for several months, will your lost income be covered by insurance?

-by Joe Soda in Business Insurance on Wednesday, June 17, 2015
+by James West in Business Insurance on Wednesday, June 17, 2015

 Most D.C.s understand the need to protect their property in case of a disaster like a fire.
 But have you considered how you would keep your practice open if you continue to have expenses but no income?